 Jim Munroe (b.
 1972) is a “pop culture provocateur” according to the Austin Chronicle, and an “independent press icon” to Time Out Chicago.
 Primarily he is an indie culture maker in various mediums: post-Rapture graphic novels, lo-fi sci-fi feature movies, and award-winning text adventure videogames.
 He’s also helped found and run various arts organizations, notably the North American touring circuit The Perpetual Motion Roadshow and The Hand Eye Society, an incorporated videogame culture not-for-profit.
-He lives with his wife and child in Toronto’s historic Junction neighbourhood, and is currently listening to the mournful sound of a train whistle in his pajamas.
+He lives in Toronto’s historic Junction neighbourhood.

 You could subscribe to my RSS feed or my email newsletter in the right sidebar.